Betty Kovacs, MS, RD

 The Food Pyramid also included a range of servings for each of the food groups.
 The minimum range was listed for "almost everyone," and the maximum was based on your calorie needs.
 The biggest problem with the Pyramid turned out to be the servings listed under each food group.
 Many people are unaware of the difference between a serving and a portion.
 A serving is a guideline or standard unit of measurement.
 We need this measurement to help estimate how much someone consumes.
 The portion is the actual number of servings that you consume.
 For example, if you eat a sandwich with two pieces of bread you would have two servings from the grain group.
 Each piece of bread is one serving, so two pieces would be two servings.
 That means that your portion was two servings of grains.
 People would mistakenly think that whatever amount they had at the meal was equal to one serving.
 That could mean that you were allowed a minimum of six sandwiches if bread was your only source of grains!
 Of course, this is not the case and it would be extremely difficult to maintain your weight if you did that with each of the food groups.

 Another criticism of the Pyramid was the way that the foods were listed.
 Some people saw the large grain group on the bottom and thought that it was more important than fruits or vegetables.
 Others saw the top as the most important and that would mean that fats, oils, and sweets were the most important part of their diet.
-Finally, the Pyramid doesn't show that whole grains are ideal, that you want lowfat versions of meats and dairy, that fresh fruits and veggies are ideal, that you need water, or that physical activity is needed.
+Finally, the Pyramid doesn't show that whole grains are ideal, you want lowfat versions of meats and dairy, fresh fruits and veggies are ideal, that you need water, or that physical activity is needed.

 MyPyramid was the icon that replaced the Food Guide Pyramid.
 With this modification of the system, the goal was a more personalized approach to healthy eating and physical activity.
 The image now had colors representing each of the food groups that were spread across the Pyramid, instead of stacked from top to bottom.
 A person climbing up the stairs on the side was added to emphasize physical activity.
 The web site http://www.MyPyramid.gov was added to give details on serving sizes and personalize how many are needed from each food group.
 The hope was that people would use the online tool and get the needed education for the Pyramid to make sense.
 Unfortunately, many people found this even more complicated than the original Food Guide Pyramid.